G-EDM/G-RBLevo/documentation.md

 # Page 10

     Set the steps per mm for XYZ.
-Need a restart to make the changes work.
+Needs a restart to make the changes work.
     Also this is stored on SD card.
 If you SD card is available this will not work.
 The SD card with the settings need to be availabel on boot too.
     Will change this later to store this in the ESP storage.